syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

  Library `info+.el' extends the standard Emacs library `info.el' in several ways.
 It provides:

- * Coloring of links for nodes that have associated bookmarks using a different face.
+ * Association of additional information (metadata) with Info nodes.
+You do this by bookmarking the nodes.
+Library Bookmark+ gives you the following features in combination with `info+.el'.
+   In many ways an Info node and its default bookmark can be thought of as the same animal.

+   - Rich node metadata.
+In particular, you can tag nodes with any number of arbitrary tags, to classify them in different and overlapping ways.
+You can also annotate them (in Org mode, by default).

+   - You can use `C-h C-b' to show the metadata for a (bookmarked) node.
+This is all of the associated bookmark information, including the annotation and tags for that node and the number of times you have visited it.
+If invoked with point on a link, the targeted node is described; otherwise, you are prompted for the node name.

+   - Links for bookmarked nodes can have a different face, to let you know that those nodes have associated metadata.
 Option `Info-fontify-bookmarked-xrefs-flag' controls whether this is done.

-You can use `C-h C-b' to describe the bookmark, which shows the tags for that node and the number of times you have visited it.
-You need library Bookmark+ for this feature.
+   - The face for this is `info-xref-bookmarked' by default, but you can set the face to use for a given Info bookmark using `C-x f' (command `Info-set-face-for-bookmarked-xref').
+This gives you an easy way to classify nodes and show the class of a node by its links.
+Uses faces to make clear which nodes are most important to you, or which are related to this or that general topic.

- * If option `Info-node-access-invokes-bookmark-flag' is non-nil then going to a bookmarked Info node invokes the bookmark, so bookmark data gets updated.
+   - If option `Info-node-access-invokes-bookmark-flag' is non-nil then going to a bookmarked Info node invokes its bookmark, so that the node metadata (such as number of visits) gets updated.
 Command `Info-toggle-node-access-invokes-bookmark' toggles the option value.

-You need library Bookmark+ for this feature.
+   - You can automatically bookmark nodes you visit, by enabling mode `bmkp-info-auto-bookmark-mode'.
+Toggle the mode off anytime you do not want to record Info visits.

+   - In the bookmark-list display (from `C-x r l') you can sort bookmarks by the time of last visit (`s d') or by the number of visits (`s v').
+This gives you an easy way to see which parts of which Info manuals you have visited most recently and how much you have visited them.

- * Additional, finer-grained highlighting.
+ * Additional, finer-grained Info highlighting.
 This can make a big difference in readability.

    - Quoted names, like this: `name-stands-out' or `name-stands-out', and strings, like this: "string-stands-out"